cypher/git-ruby-syntax-check/README.md

 Requires Ruby 1.8.6 or better, Git 1.7 or better

-If Rubinius is installed and available via `rbx`, it'll be used instead of the normal Ruby executable.
+If Rubinius is installed and available via `rbx`, the hook will use it to test the Ruby files for warnings and errors.

 # LICENSE